numencyber/Public_Report/README.md

 ## Report Description

-### NFTstar Smart Contract Audit Report
-In this project, our Web3 researchers discovered total 9 vulnerabilities and provided the best practice to help NFTstar fixed them, 3 of them are high risk vulnerabilities.

 ### PentestReport-XX-exchange
 In this project, our security consultants discovered total 13 vulnerabilities on Web & Mobile applications, and provided best practice to help customer (cryptocurrency exchange) fixed these vulnerabilities.
 3 critical, 1 high risk, 6 medium risk, 3 low risk